xuantubka/nyc-taxi-elk/README.md

 t "Yes, overwrite all".
 Additionally, select the index pattern `nyc_visionzero` when asked to specify a index pattern for the dashboards.
 * Open dashboard
     * Click on **Dashboard** tab and open `NYC Taxi Trips` dashboard

+P/s: I was struggling to convert location to geo-point data type but it turned out that elasticsearch does not apply the the type I declared on template file.
+So my dashboard is lacking coordinate map for taxi trips distribution.